yokolet/new-note/algo/stocks/2022-07-26-best-time-to-buy-and-sell-stock-multiple-times.md

 ---
 layout: post
-title: Best Time to Buy and Sell Stock -- Multiple Times
+title: Best Time to Buy and Sell Stock II -- Multiple Times
 date: 2022-07-26 16:10 +0900
 algo_menubar: algo_menu
 hero_height: is-small
 tags: [Medium, Array, DP, Greedy]
 ---
-## Introduction
-This is the second buy-sell-stock problem which has a slight variation to the basic one.
-In this problem, we can buy and sell stock as many times we want.

 ## Problem Description
 > You are given an integer array `prices` where `prices[i]` is the price of a given stock on the i-th day.